bc-tools/for-latex/README.md

 About `tools-for-latex`
 -----------------------

-This monorepo contains a series of tools to create `LaTeX` codes or documents.
+This monorepo contains series of tools to use easily `LaTeX` for creating codes or documents.

 <!-- :monorepo-content-START: -->
 <!-- :monorepo-content-END: -->